 2) Between the Western and Eastern churches, three events in the life of Jesus are commemorated in Epiphany: the visit of the magi from the East (Matthew 2:1-12), Jesus’s baptism by John in the Jordan river (Matthew 3:1-12; Luke 3:21-22; Mark 1:1-9), and the turning of water into wine at the wedding of Cana (John 2:1-11).

 4) The earliest observance of Epiphany is found in Alexandria, Egypt, in the third century.
-Some believe it was a subversive celebration by the church to counteract the near Egyptian festival of Aion, the god of time, whose festival rituals are also believed to have included water and its transformation into wine.
+Some believe it was a subversive celebration by the church to counteract the near Egyptian festival of Aion, the god of time, whose festival rituals also likely included water and its transformation into wine.

 5) Only the Gospel of Matthew mentions the visit of the magi, who were probably pagan astrologers “from the East” v.
 1 (rendered as wise men in some translations of the Bible, and in later centuries dubiously referred to as kings).
-See Daniel 1:20 and 2:2 on magi’s role in royal courts.
-Their number is not spelled out but they likely had many companions, in spite of popular tradition numbering them at three since they brought three gifts to honor Jesus—gold, frankincense, and myrrh.
+See Daniel 1:20; 2:2 on magi’s role in royal courts.
+Their number is not spelled out but the magi likely had many companions, in spite of popular tradition numbering them at three.
+Three is often the number traditionally assigned since they brought three gifts to honor Jesus—gold, frankincense, and myrrh.
 This rendition likely goes back to Origen, who interprets the gifts’ theological significance in Contra Celsum: “gold, as to a king; myrrh, as to one who was mortal; and incense, as to a God.”

 7) Comets or shooting stars were understood by ancients to be bad omens of a ruler’s demise.
-So King Herod, an unfaithful Jew, was rightly concerned that this star signified his displacement.
-The text does not make clear exactly what kind of phenomenon this was, as stars often had metaphoric meanings, and astrological events are viewed relatively from one’s locality.
+Therefore King Herod, an unfaithful Jew by his day’s standards, was rightly concerned that this star signified his displacement.
+The text does not clearly describe what kind of phenomenon this was, as stars often had symbolic or apocalyptic meanings, and astrological events are viewed relatively from one’s locality.

 The IVP Bible Background Commentary: New Testament by Craig Keener